Meredith Vieira’s husband Richard Cohen has died after living with MS for 50 years

 Meredith Vieira’s husband, Richard Cohen, has died at the age of 76, after living with Multiple Sclerosis (MS) for more than 50 years.

-The TV anchor also noted that before his death, Cohen was with his family, including his and Viera’s adult children: Benjamin, 36, Gabriel, 34, and Lily, 32.
+The TV anchor also noted that before his death, Cohen was with his family, including his and Vieira’s adult children: Benjamin, 36, Gabriel, 34, and Lily, 32.

 “Meredith did say that all of the kids came around Thanksgiving,” Kotb explained.
 “Because they were concerned they were going to lose him early.
 But instead, they got a glorious month with their dad.”